 The workout classes in FitXR are extremely fun, yet they absolutely “count” as a good workout.
-The boxing and HIIT workouts are especially effective, and there are over hundreds of classes to choose from, with more added every week.
-You can choose different environments to serve as the virtual studio for your workout as well.
-For example, some of the HIIT workouts take place in this mesmerizing clifftop studio, which adds a whole dimension of visual pleasure to the experience as you punch, dodge, and smash your way through total-body moves.
+The boxing and HIIT workouts are especially effective, with hundreds of classes to choose from, and more added every week.
+You can select different environments to serve as the virtual studio for your workout as well.
+For example, some of the HIIT workouts take place in a mesmerizing clifftop studio, which adds a whole dimension of visual pleasure to the experience as you punch, dodge, and smash your way through total-body moves.

 The music is fun and upbeat, with popular favorites like Tiësto and Calvin Harris, and the coaches are motivating and encouraging.
-This is absolutely a VR fitness app that will keep you entertained not only during the workout but over time, as they are constantly building and expanding their library of options.
+This VR fitness app will keep you entertained not only during your workout but over time, as they are constantly building and expanding their library of options.

 Supernatural is a serious VR fitness workout app.
 After FitXR, this is the best VR

-OhShape is more of a VR rhythm game than a strictly VR fitness app, but you’ll certainly get your body moving and sweating.
-The game is inspired by the Japanese TV show called Hole in the Wall and has players moving their full bodies to punch, dodge, and go through various body-shaped holes in the walls to the beat of the heart-pumping music.
+OhShape is more of a VR rhythm game than a VR fitness app, but you’ll certainly get your body moving and sweating.
+Inspired by the Japanese TV show Hole in the Wall, it has players moving their whole bodies to punch, dodge, and go through various body-shaped holes in the walls to the beat of the heart-pumping music.
 The faster you move your body and more precisely you perform, the more points you earn.

-From an onlooker’s perspective, the player geared up in the VR headset may look like they are doing quite a bizarre and frantic dance as they contort their body into all sorts of random forms in rapid succession, but it’s an engaging way to get your body moving and grooving,
+From an onlooker’s perspective, the player geared up in the VR headset may look like they’re doing a pretty bizarre and frantic dance as they contort their body into all sorts of random forms in rapid succession, but it’s an engaging way to get your body moving and grooving.

-If you own a rowing machine, exercise bike, or elliptical, but it’s started to resemble more of a towel rack than a piece of well-used exercise equipment, Holofit may be the solution to clear off the towels and draped clothing and gear up the machine.
+Holofit may be the solution if your rowing machine, exercise bike, or elliptical resembles more of a towel rack than a piece of well-used exercise equipment.
 Holofit is a VR fitness app that allows you to run, cycle, or row your way through different immersive worlds from the safety of your stationary exercise equipment right at home.

-Between the immersive scenery to explore and the competitive goals and challenges the app sets (along with multiplayer mode), Holofit can transform boring, monotonous cardio workouts into gamified excursions.
+Between the immersive scenery and the competitive goals and challenges the app sets (along with multiplayer mode), Holofit can transform boring, monotonous cardio workouts into gamified excursions.

 While the aforementioned VR fitness apps earn our top recommendations for the best VR

-Finally, if you’re an Oculus player, be sure to download Oculus Move, a fitness tracker app that allows you to set
+Finally, if you’re an Oculus fitness app player, be sure to download Oculus Move.
+This